espocrm/documentation/docs/administration/formula.md

 Adds DAYS to date or datetime VALUE.
 DAYS can be negative.

 #### datetime\addWeeks

 `datetime\addWeeks(VALUE, WEEKS)`

 Adds WEEKS to date or datetime VALUE.
 WEEKS can be negative.
+Returns a modified STRING value.

 #### datetime\addMonths

 `datetime\addMonths(VALUE, MONTHS)`

 Adds MONTHS to date or datetime VALUE.
 MONTHS can be negative.
+Returns a modified STRING value.

 #### datetime\addYears

 `datetime\addYears(VALUE, YEARS)`

 Adds YEARS to date or datetime VALUE.
 YEARS can be negative.
+Returns a modified STRING value.

 #### datetime\closest

 `datetime\closest(VALUE, TYPE, TARGET, [IS_PAST], [TIMEZONE])`

 Returns the closest date or datetime to VALUE based on passed arguments.